 When it comes time to get organized for tax time, you need to understand the difference between repairs and improvements.
 Repairs are deductible in the year they occur, but according to TurboTax, "The cost of property improvements generally must be capitalized and depreciated over several years (by following IRS depreciation tables) rather than deducted in the year paid."
 This is because improvements are an addition to the value of the property rather than a repair of an existing structure, like fixing a leaky sink.

 Are you looking for help documenting, analyzing, and reporting on your rental property management data?
 Propertyware products are the solution.
-Contact us to learn how our flexible, mobile property management systems can help your business grow, and sign up for a free trial today.
+Contact us to learn how our flexible, mobile property management systems can help your business grow, and sign up for a free tour today.